 Though the circadian rhythm does help regulate sleep, it does much more than that.

-Scientists have discovered that “there are clear patterns of brain wave activity, hormone production, cell regeneration and other biological activities linked to this daily cycle.”
+that "there are clear patterns of brain wave activity, hormone production, cell regeneration and other biological activities linked to this daily cycle."
 This means if you spend long periods of time with your days and nights reversed, you could see actual mental, emotional, and physiological symptoms as a result.
 Your skin might break out or develop dry patches; you could gain or lose significant amounts of weight; you might find yourself sliding toward depression.
 This list could go on.

 While there will always be reasons for some people to be awake at night and asleep during the day (we need doctors, nurses, and emergency response personnel at all times, after all), this is not the ideal cycle.
 If at all possible, it is in your best interest to sleep at night and be awake during the day as much as possible.